 Brine concentrate is discharged directly to the lagoon where the temperature and concentration of ions rapidly increase in the receiving water.
-The TDS of receiving water usually increase by 50-80% due to the discharge of the concentrate without treatment and that of differential temperature remains 0-1°C (Sommariva et al., 2004).
+The TDS of receiving water usually increase by 50-80% due to the discharge of the concentrate without treatment and that of differential temperature remains 0-1°C (Sommariva et al, 2004).
 Section 5.2.3 discusses the water quality analysis undertaken for the brine discharge location.
-There is no impact of hypersalinisation owing to the high degree of movement of the coastal waters, which aids in rapid mixing.
+There is no impact due to the high degree of movement of the coastal waters, which aids in rapid mixing.
 Since this observation is based on single spot measurements, it may be necessary to do further studies to ascertain this.
 However, based on experience and professional judgement it can be said that the receiving water is expected to have acceptable quality and the zone of impact is away from the housereef of the island.
 Although the brine contains materials originated from sea (source water), its high specific weight and the potential presence of additional chemicals introduced in the pre-treatment may harm the marine ecology within the zone of discharge, if it was discharged directly onto the reef.
-However, there is a considerable distance that will help to minimize such impacts on the reef in the case for lhuru.
+However, this is not the case for Vabbinfaru.